 Watch a video trip from the 1960s through the North Satellite's future

-Here are a few fun facts about the North Satellite, both as it was and as it will be:
+Here are a few fun facts about the past and present of the North Satellite:

 1. The most popular song on opening day was George Harrison’s “Give Me Love (Give Me Peace on Earth)”